Portuguese debt yields rise as Lisbon sells 10-year bonds

 * Sale further step in regaining regular market access

-on Tuesday as Lisbon sold a 10-year bond in a further step
+Tuesday as Lisbon launched a 10-year debt sale in a further step

 towards regaining regular market access before its planned exit